 The Born Rule

-This result strongly suggests that QBism is correct, and that probabilities of what happens in the physical reality of each individual are indeed defined solely by the observations made by the individual.
+This result strongly suggests that QBism is correct, in that probabilities of what happens in the physical reality of each individual are indeed defined solely by the observations made by the individual.
 This is of tremendous importance because it tells us the change apparently induced in a physical system under observation is nothing of the sort.
-It means this can only be a phenomenon operating purely in the subjective frame of reference.
-As stated by Squires, in a quantum experiment with two outcomes:
+It means this can only be a phenomenon operating purely in the subjective frame of reference, the inside view of the many-worlds reality.
+As stated by mathematician Euan Squires, in a quantum experiment with two outcomes:

 The complete description of the “physics” in orthodox quantum theory … contains both terms, i.e. both “results”.
 The unique result of which I am aware does not exist in physics – but only in consciousness.
 The Born rule does not have anything to say about physics – it says something about consciousness.
 (1996, 3)

-As Everett shows, there is only the appearance of this change of the physical world: this is a central aspect of his formulation of quantum mechanics.
+As Everett shows, there is only the appearance of this change of the physical world.
+In other words, this happens only in experience, on the inside view.
+As he demonstrates, this is a central aspect of any successful formulation of quantum mechanics.
 This is all described in detail in Many Worlds.
+If the Born rule turns out to be purely an expression of Bayesian probability, this would seem to show that the observation dynamics operates solely on the inside view, in experience.

 The Born rule has never been derived from any principles of physics.
 It is simply a formula that fits all the observations we make.
 Fuchs is showing this is a Bayesian rule.
 This remarkable result is described in a very accessible manner by Hans von Baeyer in his article Quantum Weirdness?
 It’s All in Your Mind (2013).
 As von Baeyer states in the overview, QBism sweeps away the bizarre paradoxes, but the cost is that “… quantum information exists only in your imagination”.
-However, as explained in World Superposition, this is not the case at all.
-The ‘quantum information’ defines the determinacy of the personal world because this defines the class of worlds in which this individual exists.
+However, as explained in The Indeterminate World, this is not exactly correct.
+The information that defines the determinacy of the personal world is the record of observations, which is not just imaginary.
+This defines the class of worlds in which this individual exists.
 Fuchs holds that “Quantum mechanics is a law of thought” (Gefter, 2015) in his interview with Quanta Magazine.
 However, it is here proposed that it is more correctly considered as a law of observations, as shown in the Many Worlds page.